-Geological Survey of Ireland coordinates the Irish Geological Heritage Programme, which seeks to identify and select sites of geological interest within each county across the country.
-The audit of County Geological Sites in County Cork has not yet been completed.
-There are a number of potential County Geological Sites across the area to which the Plan relates.
-The highest concentration of these sites occurs within coastal locations in the area to which the Plan relates.
+Geological Survey Ireland coordinates the Irish Geological Heritage Programme, which seeks to identify and select sites of geological interest within each county across the country.
+The audit report of geological sites in County Donegal was published in 2020.
+There are a number of County Geological Sites across the area to which the Plan relates with the highest concentration of these sites occurring within coastal and upland locations.